“Mama, I’m afraid of the dark.”

 His laughter grows more raucous, delighted.

 “Ssssh,” I say, laughing.
-“You’ll wake our sweet neighbor; the walls are paper-thin.”
+“You’ll wake our sweet neighbour; the walls are paper-thin.”

 We giggle under the sheets.